gnivler/PanicSystem/README.md

 # PanicSystem
-Simulates mechwarrior panic and automatic ejections.
 Forked from RealityMachina's fork (https://github.com/RealityMachina/Basic-Panic-System) of mpstark's PunchinOut mod (https://github.com/Mpstark/PunchinOut).

 Design improvements by don Zappo, balancing and testing by ganimal, and coding by gnivler.